 Japanese name (also Guinomi or Ochoko ) for the drinking bowls with a diameter of 5 to 8 cm (but also larger), from which the sake (cold to warm) is drunk.
-They are made of earthenware, ceramics, porcelain or glass in a variety of forms and designs industriemäßig.
-Already in early times lacquered Sakazuki were used by noblemen at feasts and ceremonies.
-At traditional wedding ceremonies in Japan, it is common for the bride and groom to sip sake from a 20 cm diameter lacquered sakazuki.
-As with wine, the "right" glass plays an important role, because the shape and thickness of the shell lip can significantly affect the sake taste.
-The same sake has a heavier one taste when drunk from a cylindrical vessel with a thick lip and a lighter flavor when drunk from a flat vessel with a thin lip.
+They are made of earthenware, ceramics, porcelain or glass in a wide variety of industrial shapes and designs.
+Lacquered Sakazuki were used by noble people at banquets and ceremonies in the early days.
+At traditional wedding ceremonies in Japan, it is common for the bride and groom to sip sake from a lacquered Sakazuki with a diameter of approx. 20 cm.
+Just like with wine, the "right" glass plays an important role, because the shape and the thickness of the bowl lip can significantly influence the taste of sake.
+The same sake has a heavier one taste when drunk from a cylindrical jar with a thick lip and a lighter taste when drunk from a flat jar with a thin lip.

-The sake is also from the traditional Masu (Wooden cube) or Ochoko (Cup) drunk (but the boundaries between Ochoko and Sakazuki are fluent and synonymous).
-But it can also wine glasses Best used for almost all sake types Bordeaux glass for this.
-However, to enjoy the taste of dried fruit and nuts of an aged sake, it is best to have a large one Cognacglas or a Burgundy wine glass, For serving or pouring various vessels such Chirori.
+The sake is also traditional Masu (Wooden cubes) or Ochoko (Mug) drunk (the borders between Ochoko and Sakazuki are fluid and are also used interchangeably).
+But it can also wine glasses used, is best suited for almost all types of sake Bordeaux glass for this.
+However, to enjoy the taste of dried fruit and nuts of an aged sake, a large one is best Cognacglas or a Burgundy wine glass, Various vessels such as are used for serving or pouring Chirori.
 Katakuchi or Tokkuri used.
-See also below wine vessels,
+See also under wine vessels,